namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 10/16/24
+- Will get back to working on 3161

 ### 10/15/24
-- Will continue working on 3161
+- Took a pause on everything

 ### 10/14/24
 - Finished 1167